Food contact materials authorisation guidance

 United Kingdom

-To avoid any potential delays in UK customs, particularly concerning the submission of physical samples from overseas, please can you pre notify Fera Science at sales@fera.co.uk or via the FERA website.
+To avoid any potential delays in UK customs, particularly concerning the submission of physical samples from overseas, please can you pre notify Fera Science at sales@fera.co.uk or via the FERA website .
 Please ensure that you refer to the latest guidance on labelling and shipping of parcels to the UK.

 Detailed guidance

+EFSA has previously developed technical guidance on the requirements of application dossiers which is also applicable for dossiers submitted in GB.
+However, you should follow the parts that relate to the development of dossiers only and not the application process.
 Please also include any supplementary documentation to support your application.
 For example, this may include additional information/points of clarification previously requested by EFSA.

-Specific guidance for additives in RCF is not available, but you can use the guidance for plastic monomers and additives as a helpful guide.
+RCF: Specific guidance for additives in RCF is not available, but you can use the guidance for plastic monomers and additives as a helpful guide.

 Ongoing applications